mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Awareness, Psionic Strength, 1-6 seconds, Very Difficult (–4).
 Costs amount healed.

-Teleportation always involves the movement of one’s body to another location.
+Teleportation always involves the movement of one's body to another location.
 Independent items or other individuals may not be moved.
 Teleportation involves certain requirements in order to be accurate and to insure obedience of the laws of physics.